 Soft skills are mostly about dealing with people – including yourself.
 They are soft because they are hard to measure proficiency.
 We know them when we see them.
 If you are not convinced you need soft skills, check out my previous article on the need for soft skills when moving from engineer or technology expert into leadership.

-The number one soft skill is leadership – but since leadership is dependent on how well you do others, you will need to start with some basics in the following 5 soft skills every leader needs.
+The number one soft skill is leadership.
+But, leadership is dependent on how well you do other soft skills, therefore, you will need to start with some basics in the following 5 soft skills every leader needs.

 1. Understanding the Difference between Efficiency and Effectiveness

 This is a soft skill I never see listed anywhere.
 However, if you are coming from the view of an engineer or technology expert, this one is critical.

 We are used to thinking about getting more done with less.
 Shorter time, lower power, fewer resources, etc. So we look at work the same way.
 We want to just get it done.
 Or, we want to be efficient.
 But with people, this does not work.
 I realized this when I read the words of Steven Covey in his book The 7 Habits of Highly Successful People.

 “You simply can’t think efficiency with people.
 You think effectiveness with people and efficiency with things.”

 People are complex and have different styles.
 Two team members might react totally different to a change in a project.
 One might say OK and move on.
 The other might have a ton of issues, worries, concerns about it – even thinking the change means their job is going away.
 One conversation takes a lot longer than the other.

 Both are fine.
 Both people might deliver great results.
 They just have different styles.
 They have different needs.

 My desire is to have each conversation in 1-5 minutes.
 My reality – to be effective – is that one might take 30-60 minutes.